nomayann/NomayaSocialButtonsBundle/README.md

 =========================

 This bundle provides a simple way to integrate a bar of social buttons to share your pages on Facebook, Twitter, Google Plus and Linkdein.
+You also have a social links bar to networks.

 ## Introduction

 I have not found any Symfony2 bundle to respond to this common need: display "share", "like"... buttons with an easy integration into templates.
 It is intended to evolve :
-- display links to network pages
 - manage more networks
 - use custom icons
 - compatibility with php templates